On the cohomology of $p$-adic analytic spaces, I: The basic comparison theorem: Geometric Hyodo-Kato morphisms

 defined as the composition

-The third map is a strict quasi-isomorphism by Corollary \ref{ogrod1}: this is because the interior $X^{\rm o}_h$ is partially proper.
+The third map is a strict quasi-isomorphism by Corollary \ref{ogrod1}: this is because the interior $X^{\circ}_h$ is Stein.
 Note that the proof of the cited corollary relies on a nontrivial comparison result between the rigid analytic and Grosse-Kl\"onne's overconvergent Hyodo-Kato morphisms.
+The map $ \alpha^{\dagger}_{\hk}$ is functorial (see Remark \ref{version2}).

 .2cm (ii) {\em Globalization}.
 For a general smooth dagger variety $X$ over $L$, using the natural equivalence of analytic topoi